K-Nnadi/Rest-API/README.md

 # Rest-API
-A simple Rest API using Express framework, PostgreSQL, and coding with TypeScript
+A simple Rest API using Express framework, MYSQL, and coding with TypeScript